tytydraco/yessleep/out/I_let_a_stranger_take_a_picture_of_me.md

 I don’t remember stopping.
 I don’t even remember blinking.
 This could have gone on for hours and that all would have been just fine with me.
 But there was a rush of footsteps to my left.
 Somebody snapped a photo to my right.
 My arms went limp.

-I was caught.
+We weren’t alone.

-I turned around to find a yuppy guy in board shorts.
-He had one of those fancy cameras with the strap.
-He zoomed in on the bloodied remains of the face beside me.
-He clicked and pursed his lips a few times.
-Then he looked at me.
+I turned around to find a lanky guy in board shorts eyeing the scene.
+In his hands, he held one of those fancy black cameras with the strap.
+He readied it carefully and zoomed in on the bloody remains of the stranger in the little gray hat.
+He clicked the button.
 He smiled wide.

+Then he turned to me.

+“Picture?”

+“No.”

+“Please?”

+He framed the angle.

 “Okay.
 Okay.
 This is gonna be perfect.
+The two of you.
 Are you ready?”

-He pointed his camera.
+He adjusted the lens.

 “Say… tangerine!”